ZhixinShen03/cse15l-lab-reports/lab4.md

 Log in to the ieng6.ucsd.edu (I still use password because I can not set up my SSH KEY, I do not know why)

-here is my SSH KEY set up:
+here is my SSH KEY set up(the password is same, but it always show Permission denied, please try again.):
 ![Image](lab4-9.png)